Grantham: Media

 Grantham's local newspaper, the Grantham Journal, first went on sale in 1854 as The Grantham Journal of Useful, Instructive and Entertaining Knowledge and Monthly Advertiser.
-This was shortened to its current name a few years later.
 It was founded by Henry Escritt, a Yorkshireman by birth, who moved to the area in 1861.
-The 'Journal' is owned by Iliffe Media (formerly by Johnston Press), and has a sister newspaper in Melton Mowbray, the Melton Times.
+The Journal is owned by Iliffe Media (formerly by Johnston Press), and has a sister newspaper in Melton Mowbray, the Melton Times.
 In the 1960s and earlier it produced the Melton Journal and Rutland Journal, both versions of the main paper.
-It also produces a Bingham edition.

-David Wood CBE (1914–1990), former political editor of The Times (working under Sir William Haley), started out at the Grantham Journal.
+David Wood (1914–1990), former political editor of The Times (working under Sir William Haley), started out at the Grantham Journal.

-There is a small FM radio transmitter near the town's bypass in Gorse Lane, from which BBC Lincolnshire and Lincs FM broadcast.
-Most television programmes are broadcast from Waltham, between Grantham and Melton, due to the line of sight to Belmont being blocked by hills to the east of the town.
+Local news and television programmes are provided by BBC East Midlands and BBC Yorkshire and Lincolnshire on BBC One, and by ITV Central and ITV Yorkshire on ITV1.

-Grantham also has a full-time community radio station, Gravity FM, which broadcasts from its own transmitter at The Maltings in Springfield Road and also online.
-Since redevelopment, the station has its own studios in Riverside Walk, on the western side of Grantham College.
+Radio stations that broadcast to the town are BBC Radio Lincolnshire and Greatest Hits Radio Lincolnshire.
+Grantham also has a full-time community radio station, Gravity FM.
+The station has its own studios in Riverside Walk, on the western side of Grantham College.
 It is operated by local volunteers.

 Sport

 Football

-Grantham Town Football Club, the local football team, currently plays in the Evo-Stik Northern Premier League.
-It was founded in 1874 and now uses the 7,500-capacity (covered 1,950, seats 750) South Kesteven Sports Stadium (although average attendances are well below that).
-The ground also doubles as the town's athletics stadium (one of only three in Lincolnshire), next to the Grantham Meres Leisure Centre on Trent Road.
+Grantham Town Football Club currently play in the Northern Premier League.
+They were founded in 1874 and now use the 7,500-capacity (covered 1,950, seats 750) South Kesteven Sports Stadium (although average attendances are well below that).
+The ground also doubles up as the town's athletics stadium (one of only three in Lincolnshire), next to the Grantham Meres Leisure Centre on Trent Road.

-Harrowby United F.C. in Dickens Road, near the Church of the Ascension, is in the UCL (United Countries League) Division One league.
+Harrowby United F.C. play at Dickens Road (NG31 9QY).
+They are in the United Counties League Premier Division North.